1st Michigan Cavalry Regiment

 The 1st Michigan Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.
-It was a part of the famed Michigan Brigade, commanded for a time by Brigadier General George Armstrong Custer.
+It was a part of the famed Michigan Brigade, commanded by Brigadier General George Armstrong Custer for a time.

 Service

 The 1st Michigan Cavalry was organized at Detroit, Michigan, between August 21 and September 6, 1861.
 Among the initial officers was William d'Alton Mann, a future prominent Michigan newspaper and magazine publisher.

 The regiment was mustered out of service on September 12, 1865.

 Total strength and casualties

-Over the span of its existence, the regiment carried a total of 2705 men on its muster rolls.
+Over the span of its existence, the regiment carried a total of 2,705 men on its muster rolls.